razaibi/aerodite/README.md

 **Jazeera Airways**

-A popular budget airline based out of Kuwait uses this framework to develop their user experience.
+A popular budget airline based out of Kuwait uses Aerodite to develop their user experience.

 <center>